happyjeffery88/AFBlegal/PrivacyPolicy.md

 We retain collected data only for as long as necessary to fulfill the purposes outlined in this Privacy Policy.
 Once data is no longer required, we securely delete or anonymize it.

 ## Third-Party Services
-Asian Farming Bank may integrate with third-party services (e.g., Discord).
-These services have their own privacy policies, and we encourage users to review them.
+Agro Farming may integrate with third-party services (e.g., Discord).
+These services have their privacy policies, and we encourage users to review them.
 We are not responsible for how third-party services handle user data.

 ## Changes to This Policy
 We may update this Privacy Policy periodically to reflect changes in the Bot or legal requirements.
 Updates will be communicated through Discord announcements and in-bot alerts.
 Continued use of the Bot after updates constitutes your acceptance of the revised policy.